fromciviltodata/project-hospital-emergency-room-flow/README.md

 * **Admission Status:** Almost half of ER patients are admitted (44%), while 56% are treated and discharged.

-* **Patients Seen Within 30 Minutes:** Only 35% met the timeliness target — a red flag for efficiency.
+* **Patients Seen Within 30 Minutes:** Only 40% met the timeliness target — a red flag for efficiency.

-* **By Age Group:** The 10–29 age bracket dominates ER visits, suggesting a younger demographic faces higher ER demand.
+* **By Age Group:** patients in their 60s and 70s dominates ER visits, suggesting a older demographic faces higher ER demand.

 * **By Gender:** Patient volume is almost evenly split (49% male, 51% female).